 Skills and Experience (out of 3 Directors)

 Leadership and Governance Sector Experience

 Executive management 3 Investment management 3

 Corporate governance 3 Analysis and research 3

 Strategy 2 Resources/oil and gas 2

 Capital Markets Property 2

 Capital raising 3 Agribusiness 3

 Securities markets 3 People

 Capital management 3 Human resources 2

 Corporate actions 3 Corporate

 Finance and Risk Mergers and acquisitions 3

 Accounting 2 Legal 2

 Risk management 3 Investor relations 3

-• Compliance 1
+Compliance 1

-The diverse qualifications, skills and experiences of the Directors, disclosed in the Company's latest Annual Report (at pages 8 and 9), and in the above Skills Matrix, represents a mix that the Board believes is appropriate to have reflected among its members.
+The diverse qualifications, skills and experiences of the Directors, disclosed in the Company's latest 2017 Annual Report, and in the above Skills Matrix, represents a mix that the Board believes is appropriate to have reflected among its members.
 The Board reviews its Skills Matrix at least annually.